Commission only for success!

 If you do have a claim, leave it to us to take care of the Paperwork.
 We will even go to court if it’s necessary.
 The bottom line is, we will fight for you if you flight was delayed.
 Unfortunately things can go wrong, even with respected airlines like Virgin Atlantic.

 Refund.me makes it easy to claim your airline compensation.
 We take care of pursuing the delay or cancellation compensation claim with Virgin Atlantic directly, and even take them to court on your behalf if necessary.
 We work on a “No Win, No Fee” principle – so we don’t get paid unless you get paid.
-And with our low commission of 25 percent of the flight delay compensation amount, you have nothing to lose!
+So you have nothing to lose!

 To check to see if you are entitled to compensation for a delayed, cancelled or overbooked flight, enter your details into our claim calculator, and we’ll take care of the claim from there.